motte/labby/labby/hw/tdklambda/README.md

 # labby.hw.tdklambda

+This module contains drivers for TDK-Lambda hardware.

-A basic library for interacting with the ZUP Series of power supplies by TDK-Lambda.
+Currently, there is only support for driving  the ZUP Series of power supplies.

 ## Power Supply Configuration